-Technology readiness levels (TLRs) are a quick way to determine how mature a given technology, process, or concept is.
+Technology Readiness Levels (TRLs) are a quick way to determine the maturity of a given technology, process, or concept.

 - TRL 1 – Basic principles observed and reported

 - TRL 2 – Technology concept and/or application formulated